Frank-Geisler/powerrti/documentation/Remove-RtiEventstream.md

 ```

 ### -WorkspaceId
-Id of the Fabric Workspace for which the Eventhouse should be deleted.
+Id of the Fabric Workspace for which the Eventstream should be deleted.
 The value for WorkspaceId is a GUID.
 An example of a GUID is '12345678-1234-1234-1234-123456789012'.